Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description includes 'Use after bot_bootstrap or register_agent to build trust quickly,' providing explicit guidance on when to use the tool.
-It does not explicitly list when not to use or compare to alternatives, but the context is clear.
+The description provides explicit usage guidance: 'Use after bot_bootstrap or register_agent to build trust quickly.'
+It notes idempotence and the requirement for AGENTGRAPH_API_KEY.
+While it doesn't explicitly state when not to use, the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.